justinchiu/mab/README.md

-# POMDP Formulations of the bandit problem
+# POMDP approaches to the multi-arm bandit problem
-# mab